Are you interested in learning more about what ball pythons eat to survive?

 This is a great way to present the meal to your snake without associating your fingers with food.

-Not associating your fingers with food is going to save you some pain when you want to go to handle your snake.
+Not associating your fingers with food will save you some pain when you want to go to handle your snake.

-With the tongs, you will also be able to wriggle and move the mouse to mimic a live mouse.
+With the tongs, you will also wriggle and move the mouse to mimic a live mouse.

 How To Make A Frozen Mouse Appealing